pagkly/Zed/Investopedia3/Health Reimbursement Arrangement (HRA).md

 Starting in January 2020, HRAs will change considerably.
 The government will allow employers to offer their employees a new type of HRA called an individual coverage HRA in lieu of group health insurance.

-Employees can use these HRAs to buy their own comprehensive individual health insurance with pretax dollars either on or off the Affordable Care Act's [health insurance marketplace](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp).
+Employees can use these HRAs to buy their own comprehensive individual health insurance with pretax dollars either on or off the Affordable Care Act's [[health insurance marketplace]](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp).
 Individual coverage HRAs can also reimburse employees for qualified health expenses such as copayments and deductibles.

 In addition, under the new rules, employers that continue to offer traditional group health insurance can offer excepted benefit HRAs to reimburse employees for up to $1,800 a year in qualified medical expenses.
 Employees can enroll in an "excepted benefit HRA" even if they decline group health insurance coverage, but they cannot use the funds to buy comprehensive health insurance.
-They can, however, use the funds to pay for short-term health insurance, dental and vision insurance premiums, and qualified medical expenses (click [here](https://www.hhs.gov/sites/default/files/health-reimbursement-arrangements.pdf) and scroll to Q 11 for details).
+They can, however, use the funds to pay for short-term health insurance, dental and vision insurance premiums, and qualified medical expenses (click [[here]](https://www.hhs.gov/sites/default/files/health-reimbursement-arrangements.pdf) and scroll to Q 11 for details).

 Employees can use the money in their HRAs to cover the allowed medical, dental, and vision costs of their spouses and dependents.